New advancements in diagnosing dry eye disease

 Advances in treatment for dry eye disease

 We base treatment of dry eye on minimising the inflammation and optimising the various components of the tear film, with artificial tears being an essential part of patient comfort.
-Many lipid and oily based formulations look promising to help stimulate a healthy balanced ocular surface.
+Many lipids and oily based formulations look promising to help stimulate a healthy balanced ocular surface.

 Therapies for refractive cases of dye eye include autologous serum, amniotic membrane, bandage contact lenses and the additional treatment of punctual plugs.